peter9teufel/raspmedia/README.md

 ##Introduction##
 RaspMedia is a standalone mediaplayer for the Raspberry Pi and the Banana Pi, intended to be used e.g. for digital signage.
 It provides image and video playback as a complete standalone solution and is fully configurable over the network using the enclosed Desktop applications.

+##Compatibility with latest Raspbian Jessie##
+RaspMedia is working with the latest full Raspbian Jessie image, please note that you need to disable Auto-Login and disable boot to desktop.
+Booting to CLI Login is need for RaspMedia to start properly.

 ##Open Source##
 The open source version provided here on GitHub is discontinued by March 23rd 2015.
 All information in the ReadMe here is applicable for this last open source version.
 I will leave the last executables that I compiled for this version (Win, Mac OSX) on bit.do/raspmedia